Guest: Ann Northrop, longtime journalist and activist. Photo: Bill Bahlman, Gay USA TV

-In this two part series, OutCaster Lauren talks with Ann Northrop, a longtime journalist and activist.
+In this two part series, OutCaster Lauren talks with one of those truly glorious lesbians, Ann Northrop, a longtime journalist and activist.
 She is the co-host of Gay USA, TV’s weekly LGBT news hour.
 During the years at the height of the epidemic, she was active in New York’s ACT UP – the AIDS Coalition to Unleash Power — an influential group that countered public indifference and worked to spur the government into action.

 At the end of part 2, Lauren comments on the feeling that her generation is adrift, disconnected from important pieces of LGBTQ history, and how a lack of context in her HIV education in school contributed to that feeling.